Blue yodeling: Hank Snow

 The Canadian Hank Snow was regularly abused by his stepfather as a teenager.
 To escape him, Snow signed on to a fishing trawler off the coast of Nova Scotia.
 There he entertained the crew with singing performances, accompanied on the harmonica.
 His mother, who had encouraged him to sing in the church choir as a child, gave him a Victrola, a portable phonograph to wind up, and some records by Vernon Dalhart, in which he was particularly fascinated by the guitar playing.
 Around 1930 he was given some records by Jimmie Rodgers, whom he enthusiastically imitated from then on.

 With this repertoire behind him, he applied to the radio station CHNS in Halifax in 1933.
 Although he was given his own program there as "The Yodeling Ranger", he still had to keep his head above water with various side jobs at first.
-Over time, he was able to build up a growing fan base in north-eastern Canada and in October 1936 he made his first recordings for the Canadian RCA subsidiary Bluebird, including the self-composed Lonesome Blue Yodel.
+Over time, he was able to build up a growing fan base in north-eastern Canada and in October 1936 he made his first recordings for the Canadian RCA subsidiary Bluebird, including the self-composed "Lonesome Blue Yodel".
 In 1944, he switched to the CKCW station in New Brunswick, where he now appeared as "The Singing Ranger", as he had largely given up yodeling.
-His records were not released in the USA until 1949.
-Only appearances at the Grand Ole Opry and his hit I'm Moving On brought him his breakthrough there.
+His records were not released in the US until 1949.
+Only appearances at the Grand Ole Opry and his hit "I'm Moving On" brought him his breakthrough there.